-On dsPIC33FJ(16/32)MC10X devices, write protection is implemented for the PWMxCON1, PxFLTACON and PxFLTBCON registers.
+On PIC24FJ16MC101/102 and PIC24FJ32MC101/102/104 devices, write protection is implemented for the PWMxCON1, PxFLTACON and PxFLTBCON registers.
 The write protection feature prevents any inadvertent writes to these registers.
 The write protection feature can be controlled by the PWMLOCK Configuration bit in the FOSCSEL Configuration register.
 The default state of the write protection feature is enabled (PWMLOCK = 1).
-The write protection feature can be disabled by configuring PWMLOCK (FOSCSEL<6>) = 0.
+The write protection feature can be disabled by configuring the PWMLOCK bit (FOSCSEL<6>) = 0.

-The user application can gain access to these locked registers either by configuring the PWMLOCK bit (FOSCSEL<6>) = 0 or by performing the unlock sequence.
-To perform the unlock sequence, the user application must write two consecutive values (0xABCD and 0x4321) to the PWMxKEY register to perform the unlock operation.
+The user application can gain access to these locked registers either by configuring the PWMLOCK bit (FOSCSEL<6>) = 0, or by performing the unlock sequence.
+To perform the unlock sequence, the user application must write two consecutive values of (0xABCD and 0x4321) to the PWMxKEY register to perform the unlock operation.
 The write access to the PWMxCON1, PxFLTACON or PxFLTBCON registers must be the next SFR access following the unlock process.
 There can be no other SFR accesses during the unlock process and subsequent write access.